arabellaknowles/CV/README.md

 #### Team Work and Leadership

-I have played a lot of team sports, performed in musicals and been a member of a Jazz Band, in these activities collaboration with others achieves the best outcome for the whole project and also develops you as a person.
-I find working with peers is one of the best ways to learn new techniques and styles you have not eencountered before.
+I have performed in musicals, played many team sports and been a member of a Jazz Band, in these activities collaboration with others achieves the best outcome for the whole project and also develops you as a person.
+I find working with peers is one of the best ways to learn new techniques and styles you have not encountered before.
 This is essential for software development.
 Furthermore, I was deputy head girl of Cheltenham College, in this role I coordinated events such as our twelve-hour charity run which earnt approximately £10,000 for Meningitus Now.
 Overseeing and directing twenty-four of my peers has made me more confident and not afraid of taking control.
 This is a key skill when working in a team.

 ## Education